 And Del does indeed have a job for him.
-After some quick string-pulling and the greasing of certain political hands, Del hands Travis a PI license and a gun, and a three-fold request: to find his son; get him off narcotics; and break up the gang whos been supplying them.
+After some quick string-pulling and the greasing of certain political hands, Del hands Travis a P.I. license, a gun, and a three-fold request: to find his son; get him off narcotics; and break up the gang who’s been supplying them.

 “She had a body to make dead men come to life and dead women come back to haunt their living husbands.
 With a skin tone tanned to an almost artistic hue, hair the color of a burnished copper skillet, eyes as blue as an ocean trough and lips as soft and warm looking as an afternoon at the beach, Abby Houston was a woman to set pulses racing and libidos leaping.
 Mine was right up there too.”

 … and a stripper who tripped him into a pool at Houston’s house the first time they met.
 From page 68: